gilt/tech-blog/_posts/2017-07-24-large-scale-retro.md

 **Duration: 3 hours**

 Once all individual sub-teams retrospective were completed, we consolidated the project-level improvement proposals.
 These insights were reviewed, analyzed for trends and systemic issues and then shared during Tier 2 Final Retrospective.

-### Participants

-There were two types of participants invited to join the Final Retrospective:
-1) Leads and delegates from individual sub-teams (participated actively at all times)
-2) Senior leaders of the organization (joined in the last hour to review and support team's recommendations)

 ### Final Retrospective format